yuanchenyang/personal-website/_posts/2015-01-07-np-completeness.markdown

 Can we devise an efficient algorithm that determines whether a graph is 2-colorable, and outputs a 2-coloring if it is?
-It turns out that we can do this easily by first assigning an arbitary color to any node, then continue assigning colors to adjacent nodes while making sure no edge joins 2 vertices of the same color, until either all the nodes have a color (successful), or a contradiction is reached (failure).
+It turns out that we can do this easily by first assigning an arbitrary color to any node, then continue assigning colors to adjacent nodes while making sure no edge joins 2 vertices of the same color, until either all the nodes have a color (successful), or a contradiction is reached (failure).
 This algorithm runs in time proportional to the size of